-Both traditionally brewed tea and other herbal tea blends are filled with various chemicals and micronutrients that improves human brain and bodily function.
+Both traditionally brewed tea and other herbal tea blends are filled with various chemicals and micronutrients that improve the human brain and bodily function.

-For generations, the health benefits of tea (from the camellia sinensis plant) have been touted by many Asian cultures as well as European.
+For generations, the health benefits of tea (from the camellia sinensis plant) have been touted by many Asian and European cultures.

-It took awhile, but modern research finally caught up with some verified research backing some of these health claims and finding evidence to support tea as a medicinal concoction.
+It took a while, but modern research finally caught up with verified research backing some of these health claims and finding evidence to support tea as a medicinal concoction.

-One of the main health benefits of tea is the antioxidant content that aids the body in multiple ways.
+One of the main health benefits of tea is its antioxidant content which aids the body in multiple ways.

 These compounds help make cells cleaner by removing the toxins that form through poor environmental and dietary factors.

-A 2013 study noted that antioxidants provide “Significant reductions in toxicity… so that more patients are able to complete prescribed chemotherapy regimens… and improve the potential for success in terms of tumor response and survival.”
+A 2013 study noted that antioxidants provide "Significant reductions in toxicity… so that more patients can complete prescribed chemotherapy regimens… and improve the potential for success in terms of tumor response and survival."
 (1)

-Simply put, the antioxidants help rid the body of unhealthy chemicals responsible for inflammation which can contribute to a host of modern diseases and ailments.
+Simply put, the antioxidants help rid the body of unhealthy chemicals responsible for inflammation which can contribute to many modern diseases and ailments.